gratipay/gratipay.com/www/about/policies/terms-of-service.md

 failure to keep your account secure.

-  1. You may only use the Service if you are 13 years old or older, and you represent to us that you 13 or older.
+  1. You may only use the Service if you are 13 years old or older, and you represent to us that you are 13 or older.
 If you are under the age of 18, your legal guardian must consent to your use and must agree to be bound by these Terms.

 1. The Gratipay Model and Rules